No new coronavirus deaths reported in Palm Beach County; state toll nears 2,000

 A total of 677,710 have been tested, an increase of 22,286 on one day, with 629,970 negative results and the remaining 1,298 inconclusive or not reported.

 Miami-Dade County has the most deaths in the state, increasing by 7 to 566 in one day.
-Broward County increased rose by 3 to 281, just six ahead of Palm Beach County.
-Manatee is in fourth place with 81,
+Broward County rose by 3 to 281, just six ahead of Palm Beach County.
+Lee moved into fourth place at 89 with an announcement of 11 deaths in one day.
+Manatee is fifth place with 81.

 Ten of the 24 additional deaths are linked to South Florida, which accounts for 1,157 deaths for 57.9 percent of the state total though the population comprises 30 percent.

-The mortality rate involving positive cases is 4.3 percent in the state compared with 6.0 percent in the United States and 6.6 percent worldwide, which passed 312,000 deaths and 4.7 million cases Sunday.
+The mortality rate involving positive cases is 4.3 percent in the state compared with 5.9 percent in the United States and 6.5 percent worldwide, which passed 319,000 deaths and 4.8 million cases so far Monday.
 Palm Beach County's rate was 5.9 percent, compared with Broward at 4.4 percent and Miami-Dade with 3.6 percent.
 With much fewer deaths, the mortality rate is 8.1 percent in St. Lucie, 8.5 percent in Indian River and 1.9 percent in Martin.

-The deaths in the state range from a 26-year-old man in Miami-Dade to a 103-year-old women in Miami-Dade.
-Ninety-three percent of the fatalities are 55 and older and 62 percent 75 and older in state data through Thursday.
+The deaths in the state range from a 26-year-old man in Miami-Dade to a 104-year-old women in Miami-Dade.
+Ninety-four percent of the fatalities are 55 and older and 63 percent 75 and older in state data.
 A smaller percentage of older people have tested positive -- 43 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 276 cases of infants to 4 years old and 592 from 4-14 among the 43,210 testing positive.
+At the other end of the age spectrum, there are 390 cases of infants to 4 years old and 629 from 4-14 among the 46,442 testing positive.

 Palm Beach County's death count is higher than 17 states.